yukikitayama/leetcode-python/README.md

 - Root node
   - A node without a parent node.
 In the above example, 0 is a root node.

+## Backtracking

+- Find every possible patterns or ways
+- If we are only interested in the number of patterns or ways, consider using dynamic programming, because generating every possible patterns is time-consuming.

 ## Trie

 - If you are asked to dynamically add and search strings.